.

 Calculating Call Center Staff:

-The Math of Call Center Staffing Tradeoffs
+The Math of Call Center Staffing Tradeoffs (core program course)

-Getting the "just right" number of people in place at the right times to handle the contacts - it's every call center manager's dream.
-However, figuring out the right staffing mix to maximize service to customers, while minimizing cost, can sometimes be a nightmare.
 This session outlines the step-by-step approach to call center staffing.
 Attendees will learn about setting service goals and how to use Erlang techniques to determine the right number of bodies in chairs.
 The session will also discuss the most critical staffing tradeoffs, such as cost versus service concerns, the effect on service of plus/minus one person, the impact of large groups and economies of scale, and effects of staff occupancy.
 All attendees will receive free QuikStaff planning software.
-Seminar attendees will learn to:

 • Identify factors in setting service level goals and what factors contribute to speed of answer expectations.